AmbroseT/RepData_PeerAssessment1/PA1_template.md

 ### III.
 Missing Values

-In this section, we need to analyze the NA values in the data.
+In this section, we will analyze the NA values in the data.
 We can quickly see the total NA's in each variable:

 ```r